I've lived in the community for 13 years and have three children attending the school.

-I am married to Mark and have two children at the school, currently in Year Two and Year Four.
-My husband and I moved locally around 12 years ago and we love being part of the community.
+I am married to Mark and have two children at the school, currently in Year Three and Year Five.
+My husband and I moved locally around 13 years ago and we love being part of the community.

 I currently work as school business manager for another Northamptonshire primary school.
 Becoming a co-opted Governor for Pattishall on the resources committee, will enable me to share my skills and enthusiasm to help progress the school.
 I love working in education and making differences to the wellbeing and outcomes for children.
 I am now excited to be part of the Governing body team at Pattishall.

-I have lived in Astcote for the past 35years.
+I have lived in Astcote for the past 36years.
 Both my daughters attended the School and I was involved with the swimming pool committee during their time there.

-I have worked at Towcester Library for the past 27 years, the last 17 as manager.
+I worked at Towcester Library for 28 years, the last 17 as manager.
 I have visited the School on various occasions as part of my job.